apb7/sms18/README.md

 * Complete Gameswitch functionality.
 * Implement the time functionality.
 * Design and implement the algo.
-* hamburger menu
-* buy-sell cards incorporated in market tab
-* make a table for portfolio
+* make a profile table
-* improve card design
-* responsive profile tab and buy-sell button
-* adding increase/decrease button
-* adding markets ?
+* show increase/decrease percentage on clicking the stock, also add green and red indicators
+* fade background on clicking on sidenav, and close sidenav on clicking anywhere else on page
+* add css effects like drop shadow on navbar
+* add favicons on all pages

 ## Allauth Setup:
 * Add a new `Social application` from the admin page.